sosppxo/3D-STMN/README.md

 # 3D-STMN (Preprocessed feature based)

-🔥This branch is based on preprocessed features, which further reduces computational overhead and is very friendly to GPUs with limited memory (only require 7G of GPU RAM for training).
+🔥This branch is based on preprocessed features, which further reduces computational overhead and is very friendly to GPUs with limited memory (only 7G of GPU RAM is needed for training).
 For end-to-end training, please switch to the [main branch](https://github.com/sosppxo/3D-STMN/tree/main).🔥

 [3D-STMN: Dependency-Driven Superpoint-Text Matching Network for End-to-End 3D Referring Expression Segmentation]()